Blitz Games Studios: Volatile Games

 Volatile Games was responsible for the company's mature games.
-The division dates from 2006.
+The division dates from 2005.
 The company and the division ended in 2013.

 Video games created by this division include Reservoir Dogs, runner-up in the 2006 BAFTA awards for Best Soundtrack.
 Despite allowing the player to complete the game without firing a single shot, the game was considered so realistic in its depictions of violence that it was banned in Australia.
 They released Dead to Rights: Retribution on 27 April 2010.

-A proposed game, Possession, was cancelled.
+A proposed game, Possession, was put on hold in 2007.

 TruSim

 TruSim was the serious games division.
 The idea was to bring commitment to training through video games.
 It is best known for its work on medical-related training programs including the award-winning Interactive Trauma Trainer.

 BlitzTech

 BlitzTech created and licensed the game development engine and toolchain.

 Earlier divisions

 Virtual Experience Company

 Past projects include the Tintern Abbey virtual tour.
 The company was acquired by Blitz Games at the end of 2006 but was sold back to former owner Mike Gogan in May 2009.